scalajp/2018.scalamatsuri.org/en/slides/index.md

 # Subtitles on your presentation deck

 We want to make it a fun event for both the Japanese audience and those visiting Japan from overseas.
-So please put "subtitles" to the slides in Japanese if you can.If you not, don't worry.
+Please leave a room on the bottom of each slide so we can put subtitles in your sides.
 The ScalaMatsuri staff will provide the translation.
-もし可能ならば、スライドに日本語の字幕を入れて下さい。日本語がわからない場合でも、スタッフが翻訳をします。

 # How to put "subtitles"